rg3rber/AnyDarts/README.md

 6. Run "combine_labels"
 7. Run "crop_images" with --size=800 and appropriate --labels-path
 8. run "dump_pkl_to_txts" to get labels as txt
+9. put cropped images and labels into your dataset with YOLO structure

 !- DO NOT RENAME IMAGES AFTER